HOW MUCH DOES IT COST?

 WHEN ARE THE COURSES OFFERED?

-All courses are offered at night, on campus, and usually evenings.
+All courses are offered on weekday evenings on campus.
 They begin at 6:00 p.m. and last until 8:50 p.m. and run between 8 and 15 weeks.
-One of the courses, WTRM 401, has two required, Saturday morning, field trips that are previously arranged visitations to local water facilities.
+Please note: WTRM 401 has two required Saturday morning field trips to local water facilities.

 ARE UNITS TRANSFERABLE?